-620-2.6 Air Terminals: Use UL listed air terminals.
+620-2.6 Air Terminals: Use air terminals that comply with UL 96A and NFPA 780 standards and are listed by a NRTL.

-620-2.7 Surge Protective Devices: Provide surge protective devices (SPDs) to protect electronics from lightning, transient voltage surges, and induced current.
+620-2.7 Surge Protective Devices (SPDs): Provide SPDs to protect electronics from lightning, transient voltage surges, and induced current.

 Install SPDs on all power, data, video and any other conductive circuit.
 SPD requirements for lighting must meet the minimum requirements of Section 992 and the Design Standards.
-SPDs for traffic control devices, including ITS equipment, must be listed on the Department's Approved Product List (APL).
+SPDs for traffic control devices, including intelligent transportation system (ITS) equipment, must be listed on the Department's Approved Product List (APL).